SnappyJumper/Measure-Up/README.md

     Feature | Outcome | Result
     --- | --- | ---
-    Logo | Anchor tag brings the user to the welcome screen before the JavaScript alters the DOM. | Pass Social Links | The icons all display properly and they highlight when hovered on.
+    Logo | Anchor tag brings the user to the welcome screen before the JavaScript alters the DOM. | Pass Social Links | The icons all display properly and they highlight when hovered on with a transition of one second.
 When the icons are clicked they open a new tab which displays the relative social media site. | Pass

     - Welcome Screen